rbind/kangyu/content/en/2015-01-07-git-quick-steps.md

 # Quick setups

-…or create a new repository on the command line
+… create a new repository on the command line

-echo "# kangyu" >> README.md
 ```
 git init
 git add README.md